sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

 8. **Idempotent Execution**: Ansible's default behavior is idempotent, meaning it ensures that tasks are only executed if they need to be.
 If a task has already been completed and has not changed, Ansible won't repeat it unless instructed otherwise.

-9. **Reporting and Output**: Ansible provides detailed output and status information about each task's execution.
-This makes it easy to identify any issues or failures in your automation.

-10. **Automation and Orchestration**: Ansible can be used for both automation (performing routine tasks) and orchestration (coordinating multiple tasks across multiple hosts).
-It can also integrate with other tools and services to create more complex automation workflows.

 ## Features of ansible
 Ansible is a powerful automation tool with a wide range of features that make it popular for managing and configuring IT infrastructure.
 Here are some key features of Ansible: